Unaweep Tabeguache Scenic & Historic Byway

 Dominguez and Escalante

-Expedition Camp
+Expedition Camp marks the

 campsite of two Spanish priests